The IB cycle of mathematical inquiry

 The first step combines a process (explore) with the field of inquiry (content).
 In its simplicity, the step masks a complex relationship.
 The source of the content (curriculum, teacher or student) and the students' first contact with the content (through a teacher's question or a prompt) are both important - one might even say crucial - in motivating the class to explore.

 There is also the issue of what 'explore' means for different content.
-The step suggests that the nature of 'explore' does not change, whereas the form of exploration has to be worked out in conjunction with the content for each new inquiry.
-Exploration could mean generating more examples of the same type, testing different types of cases or delving into the structure of one case.
+While the step suggests that the nature of 'explore' does not change, this is not the case.
+The form of exploration has to be worked out in conjunction with the content for each new inquiry.
+Exploration could mean, amongst others, generating more examples of the same type, testing different types of cases or delving into the structure of one case.

 Make a conjecture